Matus-Dubrava/aws/EC2/README.md

 </html>
 ```

-Once we have created the above _index.html_ file, we can launch our webserver
+Once we have created the above _index.html_ file, we can launch our webserver.

 `sudo service httpd start`

-To reach our website, we need to obtain _public DNS_ of the instance which can be located in the same place as the _public ip_ that we have used to log in to the instance.
+To reach our website, we need to obtain _public DNS_ of the instance which can be located in the same place as the _public ip_ that we have used to log in to the instance (_EC2 -> Instances -> Description -> Public DNS (IPv4)_).
 If we copy that address and open it in a browser, we should see our webpage.